 Then we took some time to go out and start checking on our camera traps.
 On the first card we downloaded, there were pictures of a puma!
 They said they hadn't seen one here for almost three months, but there it was, at 8:30 near our first trap.
 We found another picture on a nearby trap, we are guessing it is the same cat.

 Then after lunch we went out for three hours with a naturalist.
 He showed us so many things we never would have spotted on our own.
 This was an iguana high up in a tree.
+I helped spot a millipede on the front of a tree, but then the guide said that copulating couples were very common and found this pair hiding on the back of a tree.
+Apparently the male stays on the back of the female for days after the deed has been done.

 We added lots of birds to our list.
 This was a parrot of some sort (Red Lore maybe?).
 Sara and Ryan are both working hard at keeping up the identification.